piyanka/Student-Progress-Management-Frontend/README.md

 ## 🧑‍💻 Developer Notes

-* All API calls are handled via Axios.
+* All API calls are handled via Axios, Fetch.
 * Realtime updates are handled via `window.location.reload()` (basic refresh strategy).
 * Pagination and filtering handled client-side with backend support.
 * Submission heatmap and bar graphs are created using Chart.js.

----

-## 🛡️ Future Improvements

-* Use WebSockets for live sync status
-* Add login roles (admin, student)
-* Notification system for users
-* Export reports (PDF / Excel)

 ---

 ## 👤 Author